Students sitting at a table working on an art project

 CADE 314

-Lindsay McCulloch, associate professor
+Lindsay McCulloch, professor

 Painting and drawing coordinator